 For example, if a person climbs over a fence, goes into a yard and is bitten by a dog, a jury could decide not to hold the dog owner liable if they believed that a normal person would not have gone and climbed over the wall and into the yard in the first place.
 To use another example, if the owner puts up a "Beware of Dog" sign and a person then ignores this sign and subsequently gets bitten, the owner might not be responsible for that person's injury.
 If the dog owner is claiming either "assumption of risk" or "contributory negligence," however, the owner has the burden of convincing the jury of these arguments.

 A dog owner can also argue that the injured person had provoked the dog.
 This may be a way for the owner to escape liability.
 If a person makes a threatening gesture toward a dog, and the dog attacks, this could eliminate the owner's liability.

 Getting Help in Costa Mesa

 If a dog has bitten you or a loved one, you may be entitled to recover damages for any injuries that resulted.
 Determining your legal rights can be complicated, and it may be unclear who to bring a claim against, and to what sort of damages you are entitled.
-To ensure that you receive just compensation, you should consider contacting an attorney with experience handling dog/dog bite cases.
+To ensure that you receive just compensation, you should consider contacting a Costa Mesa personal injury lawyer with experience handling dog/dog bite cases.

 If you have been involved in a dog bite situation, contact us right away or call 949-203-3814 for a free consultation.
 There are time limits as to when you need to file your lawsuit to be eligible.